-What do I need to fulfill the Foreign Language Requirement?
+What do I need to fulfill the World Language Requirement?

-How can I request disability accommodation for meeting the Foreign Language Requirement?
+How can I request disability accommodation for meeting the World Language Requirement?

 Students who are diagnosed by approved services as having specific learning disabilities, either before or after their admission to the University, should contact their Association Dean for information on accommodation.
 Detailed information can be found on the Disability Accommodation page.

 Who can I contact for World Language Requirement information?

 For questions on languages taught at UVA, placement, etc, please consult the World Language Coordinator Directory

 For Languages not taught at UVA, please contact Dean Melissa Frost (434 924 3351)

 How do I take a World Language placement diagnostic?